Price Experimentation and Interference: General Model Formulation

 Now, we obtain:

 The first equation is direct from the definition of $\widehat{GTE} (x_0,q)$, the second follows by Assumption \ref{as:regular_treat}, and the third by Assumption \ref{as:diff_metric}.
-The subscript $y$ denotes the partial derivative with respect to the second argument of the function.
+The subscript $x$ (resp., $y$) denotes the partial derivative with respect to the first (resp., second) argument of the function.